Justina Szilágyi

-Justina Szilágyi de Horogszeg (horogszegi Szilágyi Jusztina; before 1455 – 1497) was a Hungarian noblewoman, who became the second wife of Vlad Dracula, Voivode of Wallachia.
-She was the daughter of Ladislaus or Osvát Szilágyi and thus a cousin of Matthias Corvinus, King of Hungary.
-Corvinus first gave her in marriage to Wenceslas Pongrác of Szentmiklós.
-Pongrác had inherited estates in Upper Hungary (present-day Slovakia), but was forced to renounce them in exchange for landed property he and Justina jointly received in Transylvania following their marriage.
-After Pongrác died in 1474, the widowed Justina married Vlad, whom Corvinus acknowledged as the lawful voivode of Wallachia in 1475.
-Vlad seized Wallachia in late 1476, but soon died in battle.
-To strengthen her claim to her Transylvanian estates, she married Paul Suki, who was related to the former owners of those territories.
-After the death of Suki, in 1479, Justina was married to John Erdélyi of Somkerék, until her death in 1497.
+Justina Szilágyi of Horogszeg (horogszegi Szilágyi Jusztina; (Note: /hu/) c.
+1452/1454 – 1497) was a Hungarian noblewoman and the second wife of Vlad the Impaler, voivode of Wallachia.
+She was a cousin of Matthias Corvinus, King of Hungary, who arranged her first marriage to Wenceslas Pongrác of Szentmiklós.
+Pongrác had inherited estates in Upper Hungary, in present-day Slovakia, but was compelled to exchange them for estates in Transylvania that he and Justina held jointly.
+After Pongrác's death in 1474, Corvinus arranged Justina's marriage to Vlad.
+Corvinus had held Vlad under house arrest, but in 1475 recognized him as the lawful voivode of Wallachia.
+Vlad regained the Wallachian throne in late 1476 but was killed shortly afterwards while fighting his rival, Basarab Laiotă.
+To strengthen her claim to the Transylvanian estates, Justina later married Paul Suki, a relative of a former co-owner from whom part of the property had been confiscated.
+After Suki died in 1479, she married John Erdélyi of Somkerék, whose family also laid claim to the estates.
+Justina died childless sometime after 13 June 1497, and her fourth husband outlived her.